keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 ### How alphabetic the nature of molecules

 > The new coinages seem to be made unconsciously.
-Is there <span class="etym etym-coaltar">a single root, deeper than anyone has probed, from which Slothrop’s Blackwords</span> only appear to flower separately?
+Is there <span class="etym-coal-tar">a single root, deeper than anyone has probed, from which Slothrop’s Blackwords</span> only appear to flower separately?
 > <br> Or has he by the way of language caught the German mania for name-giving, dividing the Creation finer and finer, analyzing, setting namer more hopelessly apart from named, even to bringing in the mathematics of combination, tacking together established nouns to get new ones, the insanely, endlessly diddling play of a **chemist whose molecules are words** <span class="page-ref">448</span>

-The #000000 Zero

 > Carothers, known as The Great Synthesist..